MiguelCock/MiguelCock-st0263/README.md

 ## Docs

-To use the app run:
+To use the app you have to do the following steps:

 - Fill the log file with the following info: